 Belmont in Lafayette County, Wisconsin — The American Midwest (Great Lakes)

 Credits.
 This page was last revised on June 16, 2016.
-It was originally submitted on July 19, 2010, by Gordon Govier of Monona, Wisconsin.
-This page has been viewed 594 times since then and 7 times this year.
-Photos: 1. submitted on July 19, 2010, by Gordon Govier of Monona, Wisconsin.
-2. submitted on July 23, 2010, by Gordon Govier of Monona, Wisconsin.
-3, 4. submitted on July 19, 2010, by Gordon Govier of Monona, Wisconsin. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on May 4, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 614 times since then and 28 times this year.
+Photos: 1, 2. submitted on May 4, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.